dotnet/csharplang/proposals/format.md

 }
 ```

 While this approach is very heap efficient it does cause extra stack usage.
-In an algorthim which has a deep stack and
+In an algorithm which has a deep stack and
 lots of `params` usage it's possible this could cause a `StackOverflowException` to be generated where a simple `T[]`
 allocation would succeed.